San Diego Region - Enforcement

 REGIONAL ENFORCEMENT PRIORITIES

 In accordance with the State's Enforcement Policy, advisory and prosecution staff members (led by the Executive Officer and Assistant Executive Officer, respectively) meet at least annually to discuss regional enforcement priorities.
 Currently, regional enforcement priorities focus on enforcement of violations that affected one or more key beneficial use categories (i.e. municipal water supply, fish and shellfish consumption, recreation, and ecosystem health) in a key area for the specific use.
-Consistent with our Practical Vision goal of focusing work on the most important issues, this recommended approach to prioritizing enforcement ensures that violations which potentially do harm in the most important water body areas are not overlooked.
+Consistent with our Practical Vision goal of focusing work on the most important issues, this approach to prioritizing enforcement ensures that violations which potentially do harm in the most important water body areas are not overlooked.
 However, it is not the only determinate factor when selecting cases for formal enforcement.
 Other factors considered include variables such as timing/case readiness, available resources, program-specific enforcement priorities, degree of harm to receiving waters, and Enforcement Policy priorities such as considerations for environmental justice and the human right to water.
+In April 2018 the San Diego Water Board adopted Resolution No. R9-2018-0043, reflecting these regional enforcement priorities.

 As of January 2007, the Regional Water Board are posting, on at least a quarterly interval, information related to all enforcement activities that are recorded in our data system referred to as California Integrated Water Quality System (CIWQS).